aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command1/_index.md

 Both the _Application_ and the _Device_ use similar approaches to connecting, sending, and receiving messages.
 The code samples below are complete for each participant.

 {{% notice note %}}
-The code samples focus the _command_ design in general.
+The code samples focus on the _command_ design in general.
 Please refer to the [Getting started with AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html) for details on creating things, certificates, and obtaining your endpoint.
 The code samples below are used to demonstrate the basic capability of the _Command_ pattern.
 {{% /notice %}}

 ### Device

-The _Device_ code focuses on connecting to _Broker_, subscribing to a topic to receive commands, and then publishing the outcome of each command back to the _Application_.
+The _Device_ code focuses on connecting to _Broker_ and then subscribing to a topic to receive commands.
+Upon receipt of a command, the _Device_ performs some local action and then publishes the outcome (success, failure) of the command back to the _Application_, which then can reconcile the command.

+The _Device_ will continue to receive and respond to commands until stopped.

 {{< tabs groupId="device-code">}}
 {{% tab name="python" %}}